Loud Exhaust and Public Space

 Crawford also points to another dimension of public space, transportation, specifically roads and how we interact with it.
 From his book, Why We Drive:

 We share a public space through the use of our private property, cars.
-However transportation, that is how convey ourselves through public space, is also a matter of public policy and viewed as a strategic choke point by the Left for reconstruction.
+However, transportation, that is how we convey ourselves through public space, is also a matter of public policy and viewed as a strategic choke point by the Left for reconstruction.
 The street and other parts of the local/regional transportation system are being physically reconstructed, not only to discourage cars and in favor of public transportation but also to drive use of vehicles with limited range such as bicycles and personal mobility scooters.
-I should also that the introduction of self-driving care, their inability to share the streets with human-oriented automobiles, and the introduction of the public space into cars themselves through technology kill switches will have a similar effect.
+I should also note that the introduction of self-driving cars, their inability to share the streets with human-oriented automobiles, and the introduction of the public space into cars themselves through technological kill switches will have a similar effect.

 In addition to the physical dimension, the transportation system is also being socially reconstructed because these alternate methods of transportation are limited in their range and flexibility.
 This social remodeling will entail, either directly or indirectly, changing the places where we live (“the 15-minute city”) due to our limited ability to travel and our ability to physically access the wider world beyond.